 DWCPs are developed with full participation of national governments and employers’ and workers’ organizations and are implemented with their active engagement.
-They constitute the ILO’s contribution to the wider UN effort in a country and provide vehicle for steering the Office’s collaboration within the UN system and with other partners at the country level.
+They constitute the ILO’s contribution to the wider UN effort in a country and provide a vehicle for steering the Office’s collaboration within the UN system and with other partners at the country level.

 Managing for results in Development Cooperation